PipeItToDevNull/PLN/README.md

 --color-salmon: #FC6E68;
 ```

-## Changes
+## Unique changes in this theme
+I make many changes that I consider QoL or that are just nifty.
+Explore the Style Settings options to toggle many of these on or off and discover more features of PLN.
+You can view the available style settings [here](StyleSettings.md).

-### Basics
+### Notable basics
 - Fonts are generally smaller
 - Stacked titles are flipped 180 degrees, and more compact
-- The active editor line and gutter lines are highlighted
-- Many icons are removed, I use the command pallete more than a mouse.
-All removals can be controlled via [Style Settings](https://github.com/mgmeyers/obsidian-style-settings).
+- Many icons are removed, I use the command pallete more than a mouse. **All removals can be controlled via Style Settings.**
     - Sidebar icons are removed
     - Editor icons are removed
     - The statusbar is removed